Flag Bet Explained

 • What is a flag bet?

-A flag bet is a multi-bet combination of 4 selections and 23 stakes, including 6 doubles, 4 trebles, 1 four-fold accumulator, and 6 up-and-down pairs.
+A flag bet is a multi-bet combination of 4 selections that results in 23 wagers, including 6 doubles, 4 trebles, 1 four-fold accumulator, and 6 up-and-down pairs.

 • How many bets are in a super flag?

-The super flag bet is similar to the traditional one.
-However, it comprises 5 selections and 46 stakes, including 10 doubles, 10 trebles, 5 4-folds, one 5-fold, and 10 up-and-down pairs.
+The super flag bet has 5 selections instead of four.
+This increases the number of combinations to 46: 10 doubles, 10 trebles, 5 4-folds, one 5-fold, and 10 up-and-down pairs.

 • What is a flag bet in horse racing?

 A horse racing flag bet consists of 4 selections and 23 bets.
-The wager includes 6 doubles, 4 trebles, 1 fourfold accumulator, and 6 up-and-down SSA wagers.
+The wager includes 6 doubles, 4 trebles, 1 fourfold accumulator, and 6 up-and-down SSA bets.

 • Still have questions?